vknabel/lithia/stdlib/tests.md

 ### Properties

-- ok - How many tests have been ok.
+- `ok` - How many tests have been ok.
-- notOk - How many tests have been not ok.
+- `notOk` - How many tests have been not ok.
-- failedTests - List of failed test numbers.
+- `failedTests` - List of failed test numbers.

 ## runTestCase

-_func_
+_func_ `runTestCase summary, testCase`

-### Parameters

-- summary
-- testCase

 ## runTests

+_func_ `runTests `

-_func_ Runs all test cases, that have been buffered by now.
+Runs all test cases, that have been buffered by now.
 ## test

+_func_ `test case, function`

-_func_ Adds a new test case to the queue and will be executed once `runTests` has been called.
+Adds a new test case to the queue and will be executed once `runTests` has been called.

 ```
 import tests